VitalikL/android-material-design-icons/README.md

 ## What's the difference

-Icons sorted in a way so it is easy to integrate to your android project by copying drawable-* folder for each icon and pasting to Android Studio.
+Icons have been sorted in a way so it is easy to integrate to your android project by copying drawable-* folder for each icon and pasting to Android Studio.

 A live [preview](http://google.github.io/material-design-icons/)  of the icon set is available.